The temperature of all indoor rooms should be reasonable.

 Any business involved in office or shop work that employs staff is required by Section 49 of the Offices, Shops and Railway Premises Act 1963 and the Notification of Employment of Persons Order 1964, to complete an OSR Form in order to notify the Local Authority.

-This form can be downloaded or obtained by contacting or visiting Environmental Health Services, Council Offices, Kiln Road, Thundersley, Benfleet SS7 1TF.
+This form can be obtained by contacting or visiting Environmental Health Services, Council Offices, Kiln Road, Thundersley, Benfleet SS7 1TF.
 Tel.
 No. 01268 882200

 The Environmental Health Services can investigate complaints where the physical condition of a property is affecting the neighbouring property.
 An example of this is where leaking gutters on one property are causing damp to another.